-The University of Minnesota Department of Economics has historically been one of the top ten in the world, producing nine Nobel Prize winning faculty and alumni along the way.
+The University of Minnesota Department of Economics has historically been one of the best in the world, producing nine Nobel Prize winning faculty and alumni along the way.
 The Heller-Hurwicz Economics Institute was launched in 2010 to advance Minnesota’s legacy of producing field-shaping research and to build a bridge between its world-class economic research and policy that promotes the public good.

 Heller-Hurwicz is personified by its namesakes, pairing the best in research with the best in policymaking - Nobel prize-winning Leo Hurwicz, who developed the theory of mechanism design, and influential policymaker Walter Heller, responsible for major federal policy initiatives while advising Presidents Kennedy and Johnson.
 Away from the pressures of Washington and Wall Street, Heller-Hurwicz is becoming a global, nonpartisan leader in translating frontier economic research into real-world policy solutions.